Neterpila/uni.dist_sys.internet_shop/services/payment/README.md

 # Payment
 ## Docker config info
-The service is run on the 3000 port.
+The service is run on the 3000 port (may be changed in compose configs).

 ### Requied environment variables
 - DB_HOST - in case of compose it's the name of the postgre service